voenkogel/Nautilus/CONFIG.md

 ✅ **Single source of truth** - All config in one place
 ✅ **No scattered files** - Eliminated server-port.txt and separate tree config
-✅ **Automatic port fallback** - Both server and client handle busy ports
+✅ **Automatic port fallback** - Both server and client handle busy ports via environment variables
 ✅ **Dynamic IP extraction** - Server reads IPs directly from tree structure
 ✅ **Easy maintenance** - Change ports/intervals in one place